 Please consult the Bulletin of the College of Arts and Sciences regarding degree requirements.
 College of Arts and Sciences Bulletin

 - Minor in German, Dutch, Norwegian and Yiddish

 - Deparmental Advising for Majors and Minors

 - Secondary Teacher Certification

-Students must complete 26 credit hours of Germanic Studies course credit at the 300 and 400 level, including at least 20 credit hours in courses taught in German.
-At least 12 of those 20 credit hours must be at the 400 level
+Students must complete 30 credit hours in the major, including 26 credit hours of Germanic Studies courses at the 300 and 400 level.
+At least 20 credit hours must be in courses taught in German; a minimum of 12 of these 20 credit hours must be at the 400 level.

 Students must also complete the degree requirements of the College of Arts and Sciences